 Vivo Pay will first be available on seven smartphones.
-Presently, Vivo Pay is supported by 18 banks and 17 million merchants across China.
+Vivo Pay is supported by 18 banks and 17 million merchants across China.

 Opening the Vivo Pay is a very smart move on Vivo’s part as the company already has more than 250 million customers.
 This huge number of customers would only make a smooth transition to the financial business, increasing Vivo’s revenue by a significant number.

 The company has also announced the Vivo Wallet service besides Vivo Pay payments.
 Shi Yujian, the Senior Vice President of Vivo, is hoping that in the future, the company would have even more investors and partners on board.

 Wang Lei, the former President of Netease Finance, was supposed to join the team to lead this new venture by Vivo, the Vivo Pay.
 However, it turns out he is joining the Vivo team but not as the leader of the financial team but as a general manager.